lockie/re-frame-cookie-fx/README.md

 well as the usual cookie options including `:max-age`, `:path`, `:domain`, and `:secure`.
 See details and documentation in the source.

-Note that if you do not supply `:on-success` or `:on-failure` to `:cookie/set` or `:cookie/remove`, the code will default to dispatching to handlers `:cookie-set-no-on-success`, `:cookie-set-no-on-failure`, `:cookie-remove-no-on-success`, and `:cookie-remove-no-on-failure`.
-You must supply these event handlers.

 #### Coeffects

 To use a coeffect: